 How to make sample packs

 Without a doubt, sample production is a creative process.
 And while each of you may have a unique way of making the job done, sample pack creation comes with its own set of universally accepted techniques.

 1. Don’t create sample packs, create your “sound”

-Sure, as a music producer, you must understand that sample packs are the most obvious choice when you think of a product to sell online.
+Sure, as a music artist, you must understand that sample packs are the most obvious choice when you think of a product to sell online.
 It’s one of your biggest assets — you create them once, then sell them over and over again.

-So, instead of focusing on creating sample packs, try creating a unique “sound” by combining various types of music content in your packs:
+So, instead of focusing on creating music sample packs, try creating a unique “sound” by combining various types of music content in your packs:

 - Sound effects

 - Synth presets and plugins